TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/additional-information/glossary.md

 {{< distributions "Open Source" >}} **Open Source**: For DIY'ers, the core of {{% tts %}} is [open source](https://github.com/thethingsnetwork/lorawan-stack).
 If you want to get your hands dirty and understand how {{% tts %}} works, clone away and get hacking.

-## Who makes {{% tts %}}?

-{{% tts %}} is developed and maintained by [The Things Industries](https://thethingsindustries.com/).

-The Things Industries offers several types of deployments of {{% tts %}}, for example as a managed cloud service, or with additional proprietary features.

-## What are TTI, TTN, and TTS?

-You might see abbreviations like TTN, TTS, and TTI tossed around in the forums and in other places.
-Here's what they mean:

-### TTS: {{% tts %}}

 TTS is {{% tts %}}, the LoRaWAN Network Server stack. {{% tts %}} is currently at version 3 of a Network Server implementation, and is therefore also informally known as V3.